Memeszz/NutGod/README.md

-# KAMI
+# NutGod
 [![Build Status](https://travis-ci.com/zeroeightysix/KAMI.svg?branch=master)](https://travis-ci.com/zeroeightysix/KAMI)
 [![Issues](https://img.shields.io/github/issues/zeroeightysix/kami.svg)](https://github.com/zeroeightysix/kami/issues)
 [![Discord](https://img.shields.io/badge/chat-on%20discord-brightgreen.svg)](http://discord.gg/9hvwgeg)

-## A minecraft utility mod for anarchy servers.
+## A minecraft utility mod for FUCKING NIGGAS WITH THIS FAST ASS CA

 Development has slowed down considerably.

 See [forgehax](https://github.com/fr1kin/forgehax) for a more polished equivalent.
-Some features in KAMI may be based on those of forgehax, as I sometimes used it as reference.
+Some features in NutGod may be based on those of forgehax, as I sometimes used it as reference.

 Please note Baritone is no longer included.
 Download the standalone jar [from here](https://github.com/cabaletta/baritone/releases).